nuclio/nuclio/docs/tasks/deploying-functions.md

 - You would like to trigger the function through Kafka, Kinesis, etc. These require configuration to connect to the data source
 - There are third-party dependencies or additional files (both language packages and OS) that need to reside alongside the function

-For such cases and many others you need to provide a function configuration alongside your function code. nuclio provides you with several mechanisms for providing the function configuration:
+For such cases and many others you need to provide a function configuration alongside your function code.
+Nuclio provides you with several mechanisms for providing the function configuration:

 - A **function.yaml** file
 - Inline configuration by means of crafting a comment in your code that contains the **function.yaml** contents
-- Command-line arguments for the nuclio CLI (`nuctl`).
+- Command-line arguments for the Nuclio CLI (`nuctl`).
 This argument will override the **function.yaml** configuration, if present
 - The UI, through the **Configuration** tab

 While there are several mechanisms to provide the configuration, there is only one configuration schema.
 In the following examples, you'll set an environment variable (`MY_ENV_VALUE`) and add a cron trigger through `nuctl`, a `function.yaml` file and inline configuration.